Guide to Sources in Social Work

 Issued annually by the Council on Social Work Education (CSWE).
 Lists graduate and undergraduate programs accredited by CSWE as well as programs in candidacy for accreditation.
 Users can search by institution, state, program level and accreditation status.

 Provides contact information for State child welfare officials, programs, organizations, and services with a focus on foster care, permanency, and adoption.

 362.7025 N2131 2012

 The National Directory of Children, Youth, and Families Services.
 2012.
+(Oak Street)

 This directory provides contact information for state and national/federal programs for children, youth, and family services, including social services, health services, mental health services, justice agencies, courts, police and sheriffs, education services, county government agencies, and special service agencies.
 Services are listed alphabetically by state.
 The 2012 edition also includes CARF (Commission for Accreditation of Rehabilitation Facilities), COA (Council on Accreditation), and Joint Commission accredited programs.
-Older editions can be found in the Oak Street Facility.

 Background information can be found in online or print reference sources, such as dictionaries, encyclopedias, and handbooks.
 Dictionaries contain brief definitions, usually only a sentence or two in length.
 Encyclopedias provide more in-depth description, usually a few paragraphs in length.
 Handbooks contain descriptions that can be multiple pages and describe the development and future of a subject.